top of page

 Based on the persona insights, I began to map out user needs and goals by turning them into user stories.
 By mapping out the features and functional requirements, the product's scope becomes more defined.

-The next step was to map task flows within the product.
+The next step was to map user flows within the product.
 My goal was to reduce the number of steps needed for each user to complete their tasks.

 Task Flow: A new user creates an account to post a comment.